mustah98/BacPop/README.md

    - Assembles trimmed sequences using SPAdes to produce contigs.

 6. **Annotation**
-   - If the `annotation` option is enabled, Annotation using BAKTA is performed.
+   - Genome Annotation using BAKTA is performed.
 The path to the Bakta Database needs to be specified in the Configuration file.

 7. **MLST (Multi-Locus Sequence Typing)**
    - Performs MLST analysis on assemblies if the option `mlst` is enabled.